-Greetings, my friends!
+Greetings, my friend!

-You have already learned how to create and test your own trading strategy, opened a brokerage account, and started trading.
-Now it is time to strike the balance and study the term the trading psychology.
+You have already learned how to create and test your trading strategy, opened a brokerage account, and started trading.
+Now it is time to strike the balance and study the term trading psychology.

 I suggest sharing our first wins and losses in the comments since this lesson won’t be too long.
 I hope the information we are about to discuss will be helpful for any reader.

 I believe you should take a moment to tick off the items on a small checklist: